aeternity/protocol/contracts/sophia.md

 #### Account interface

-To spend tokens from the contract account to the account "to" you call the raw_spend function.
+To spend tokens from the contract account to the account "to" you call the `Chain.spend` function.

 ```
-raw_spend(to : address, amount : integer)
+Chain.spend(to : address, amount : integer)
 ```

 #### Oracle interface